-Litplay uses the best model in the world for writing: Claude Sonnet 3.6.
-AI Dungeon may have many bells and whistles but Sonnet 3.6 is much smarter than their premium models.
+Litplay uses a first-rate AI model: Claude Sonnet 3.6.
+AI Dungeon may have many bells and whistles but Sonnet 3.6 is much smarter than even their premium models.

 The lore updates system develops story content behind the scenes to allow for more immersive and realistic storytelling.
 It functions like the DM's notes, preparing whatever awaits you.
 This is intended for murder mysteries or scenarios where there is important background information the player isn't supposed to be shown.